matee8/char_rnn/README.md

 The model's operation can be conceptualized in several stages:

--   **Weights Initialization**: Parameters (weights) within the network layers are initialized using specific strategies prior to training.
 -   **Input representation**: Raw character sequences are first transformed into a dense, continuous numerical format via an **embedding layer**.
+The weights for this layer are initialized using a random uniform distribution.
 -   **Sequential processing**: The embedded sequence is then fed into a **recurrent layer**.
 This layer is equipped with a hidden state mechanism to iteratively process each element of the sequence.
 It uses a tanh activation function at each time step.
+For the input-to-hidden weights, a Glorot Uniform initializer, and for the hidden-to-hidden weights, an Orthogonal initializer is used.
 -   **Output prediction**: The final hidden state from the recurrent layer is projected through an **output layer** which uses a softmax activation function.
+Uses the Glorot Uniform initializer.

 **Learning and Evaluation**: